arafato/alicloud-core-concepts-book/manuscript/governance.md

 ```
 For example the user can manually invoke `sts:AssumeRole` with the CLI just like that:

-`aliyun sts AssumeRole --RoleArn acs:ram::5509671837805201:role/myrole --RoleSessionName service`
+`aliyun sts AssumeRole --RoleArn acs:ram::<UID>:role/myrole --RoleSessionName service`

 As you can see you can also specify a role session name which is used as the caller id which is logged in ActionTrail for example.
 Usually, you should restrict access to a specific group of users.
-An individual user can be specified as `acs:ram::5509671837805201:user/myuser`.
+An individual user can be specified as `acs:ram::<UID>:user/myuser`.

 There are three principal types we currently support:
 - RAM user from a trusted Alibaba Cloud account.
-This what we have just discussed.
+This is what we have just discussed.
 Note that you can also specify RAM users from other accounts by simply changing the account id accordingly.
 This enables you to implement cross-account access permissions.
 - Cloud services such as ECS, RDS, Function Compute, etc. This enables these services to automatically assume roles and thereby getting according permission when they are configured to access other cloud resources.
 - Identities from other Identity Providers such as Active Directory that are being used in Single Sign-On scenarios.

 ### Resources
 We have already briefly touched what a cloud resource is previously but let's recap: a cloud resource is any instance of a particular cloud service.
 For example, an ECS instance is a resource of the ECS service.
 Likewise, an OSS bucket and an OSS object is a resource of the OSS service.
-Each resource on Alibaba cloud has a unique identified that you can use to define very fine granular permissions.
+Each resource on Alibaba cloud has a unique identity that you can use to define very fine granular permissions.
 Instead of granting full access to each and every ECS instance in your account you can only grant access to a particular ECS instance.
 This is where the `Resource`field of a RAM policy comes into play as already shown section [RAM Users and Policies](#ch-gov-users-and-policies).
 The identifier of an Alibaba cloud resource is always structured like this:
 ```
 acs:<service-name>:<region-id>:<account-id>:<resource-name>
 ```